visipedia/ssw60/README.md

 |  2 |       2 | mallar3        |            6930 |             3201 | 102 317 616      | Mallard       | Anas platyrhynchos | Anatidae (Ducks, Geese, and Waterfowl) | Anseriformes |

 ### Videos
-5,400 mp4 files can be found in the `video_ml/` directory.
+5,400 mp4 video files can be found in the `video_ml/` directory.
 Split and meta data information can be found in the `video_ml.csv` file.
 All video files have been converted to 25 frames per second, and all have the `.mp4` file extension.
 The file path for a video should be constructed via `video_ml/{asset_id}.mp4`.

 Example data from `video_ml.csv`:
 |    |   asset_id |   label | split   |   fps |   frame_count |   duration_seconds |   frame_height |   frame_width |   frame_channels |   orginal_video_start_second |   original_video_end_second |   original_video_target_second |   target_second |   reliable_audio |